-((a) For projects upto per annum

-Rs.25, 000/- (for women

-iciaries)

-5% pe er annum

-((b) For Rs.25, projects 000/- above 6% pe er annum
+(a) For Rs.25,0 projects upto 4% (for per annum women , , , benef iciaries) er annum (b) For Rs.25,0 projects 000/- above 6% pe er annum

-- 3.4 Where the rate of interest chargeable by the banks on loans will be higher than the rates prescribed in the scheme, interest subsidy to the extent of the difference will be given to the banks and this will be administered by NSKFDC / other agencies identified by the Ministry. - 3.5 In every state annual targets of each bank will be fixed by State Level Bankers Committees (SLBC's) as per statewise scheme targets.
+- 3.4 Where the rate of interest chargeable by the banks on loans will be higher than the rates prescribed in the scheme, interest subsidy to the extent of the difference will be given to the banks and this will be administered by NSKFDC / other agencies identified by the Ministry. - 3.5 In every state annual targets of each bank will be fixed by State Level Bankers Committees (SLBC's) as per state wise scheme targets.